Azure/azure-sdk-for-java/sdk/eventgrid/azure-resourcemanager-eventgrid/src/main/samples/java/README.md

 These samples demonstrate the following features:

-- How to create an event grid topic using Java
+- How to create an event grid topic using Java.
 - How to create an event subscription to a topic using Java.
 - How to create an event hub using Java.
 - How to publish events to Azure Event Grid using Java.